asciamanna/asciamanna.github.io/_drafts/the-problem-with-software-metrics.md

 ### Lacking Team Input

 These metrics lack the individual team's input.
 The team knows how to best improve themselves, and if any metrics will assist them in doing so.
-By making the team aware of what problem the organization is trying to solve they may be able to help come up with a different way to address the problem.
+By making the team aware of what problem the organization is trying to solve they may be able to help come up with a better way to address the problem.
 Instead these metrics are used so that the leadership of the organization can address problems for the cross-functional team.
 Again, these are well-meaning decisions.
 Maybe the organizational leadership is trying to address an organization wide issue or trying to allow the team to focus on story work instead of addressing the issue.
-However this can result in disenfranchising the team and taking away the ownership of their work.
+However this can result in disenfranchising the team and taking away their ownership.

 ### Too Low Level

 Another risk of leadership driven metrics is that they are too low level, focusing on the story level or even below that.
-This commonly results in micro-managing the cross-functional teams and taking away team ownership and their ability to self-organize.
-If the leadership focuses on release burn downs and information at that level and leave all of the day-to-day, story related metrics to the cross-functional teams there is less of a chance of the organization falling into the trap of using these metrics to manage the team.
+This commonly results in micro-managing the cross-functional teams and taking away the team's ownership and their ability to self-organize.
+If the leadership focuses on release burn downs and information at that level and leaves all of the day-to-day, story related metrics to the cross-functional teams there is less of a chance of the organization falling into the trap of using these metrics to manage the team.

 ### Gaming Metrics

 [Ron Jeffries](http://ronjeffries.com/) has written an article about managing an agile team via metrics, [Do You want Crappy Agile](http://ronjeffries.com/articles/016-03/you-want/)?
-In it he discusses the risks of managing teams via metrics.
+In it he discusses the risks of managing teams via metrics, and the natural progression to teams gaming the metrics.
 If they are working as hard and as smart as they can and are being asked to increase velocity, for example, story point estimates will increase.
 If they are being asked to get more stories done, they will write smaller stories, etc.

 ## Agile Values at Stake

 When metrics are used to manage an agile team this results in team's gaming the metrics.
-This ruins transparency on the team.
+This begins chipping away at transparency in the organization.
 Furthermore, if metrics are used as a way to assert control over a cross-functional team the team loses ownership of their work and their ability to self-organize.
 If you really want to know if you agile teams are doing well, favor measuring outcomes over metrics.

 ## Further Reading